polterguy/phosphorusfive/plugins/p5.lambda/README.md

-The core keywords in Phosphorus Five
+The core ""keywords" in Phosphorus Five
 ===============

 This is the core of the _"non-programming language keywords"_ of Phosphorus Five.
 Although, programming language, doesn't quite fit the description, since there is no programming language per se, but only an execution tree.
 However, for all practical concerns, it feels like a programming language.
 It allows you to create code in Hyperlambda, that will be evaluated as computing instructions.
-It is also Turing complete in regards to execution, and allows you to do everything you can do in any other programming languages.
+It is also Turing complete in regards to execution, and allows you to do everything you can do in any other programming languages, although it is not suited to solve all your needs.

 ## [eval], the heart of p5.lambda

-The main Active Event in p5.lambda, and probably most important event in P5, is definitely *[eval]*.
+The main Active Event in p5.lambda, and probably most important event in P5, is definitely **[eval]**.
-With *[eval]*, you can evaluate any Node hierarchy, such as illustrated below.
+With **[eval]**, you can evaluate any Node hierarchy, such as illustrated below.

 ```
 _x